Echidna-Pentest/outlookC2/README.md

 - Remote Email Collection
 - Email Forwarding Rule

 Additionally, there are cases where C2 communications via SMTP/IMAP can pose threats and vulnerabilities.
-For example, under the environment using a security solution like web isolation, direct HTTP/HTTPS outbound traffics from the clients to the internet can be blocked.
+For example, under the environment using a security solution like web isolation, direct HTTP/HTTPS outbound traffics from the workstations to the internet can be blocked.
 In such environments, malware that uses SMTP/IMAP for C2 communications can be a significant threat to bypass web isolated environment.

-Since PowerShell can control Outlook, this C2 framework operates the Outlook on the client side to communicate with the server.
-The reason for using Outlook is that it is the most commonly used email client in businesses, especially in large organizations that can implement web isolation.
+Since PowerShell can control Outlook, this C2 framework operates the Outlook on the workstation to communicate with the server.
+The reason for using Outlook is that it is the most commonly used email software in businesses, especially in large organizations that can implement web isolation.

 ## How to Use
-### Client
+### workstation

 Please execute outlookBeacon.ps1 or compile and run the .NET source code.
 The email address used as the C2 server is set in the variable serverAddress, so please change it to the email address you intend to use.